stormqloud/kazoo-tgbbok/README.md

 Kazoo and 2600hz are an really nicely engineered and awesome software.

 Asterisk is a dead end compared to the Kazoo platform.

+The VOIP landscape has changed.

-For carriers,isp etc.  It's a nice retail product that can be toasted into an appliance.
+Asterisk is now a retail product that can be burned into disposable appliances.

+Kazoo has emerged as the successive technology for ISP, Carriers, Service providers of all kinds.

+There is a cost however.
+The kazoo learning curve cannot be understated!